Tariqk26/api-feed-test/README.md

 This output of the program should be printed to the terminal.

 # The tools
 You must use the Punk API (https://punkapi.com/documentation/v2) to get the data.
 The API has a request limit of 3600 per hour, so you may want to save the json response to work with during the test.

+# What we are looking for
+We're looking to see how you approach a problem.
-You are welcome to add any documentation to your code especially commands for us to test it.
+You are welcome to add any documentation to your code you like, especially commands for us to test it.